How To Create an Effective Landing Page In 2024

 • Certifications

 As you can see in this example from Moosend’s platform, you can enable tracking with Google Analytics.
 Simply insert your Google Analytics ID to measure the performance of your landing page.
-Moreover, you can enable tracking with Facebook Pixel to measure your Facebook Ads results.
+You can also enable tracking with Facebook Pixel to measure your Facebook Ads results.

 Keeping track of who’s visiting your landing page and what actions they’re taking is essential to optimize your marketing campaigns.